• Skip to primary navigation

 Custard Ice Cream Base

-1. Combine milk, cream and sugar in a small sauce pot and bring just to a boil.
+1. Combine the milk, cream and half of the sugar in a pot and bring it just to a boil.

-2. Stir egg yolks with a wooden spoon until smooth in a medium, heatproof bowl.
+2. Stir the egg yolks and remaining half of the sugar with a wooden spoon or spatula until smooth in a medium, heatproof bowl.

 1. Before churning, add any extracts or fruit purée of your liking.

-3. If adding chocolate chips, candy bits, caramel sauce or liqueur, add at the end of churning and only mix to combine.
+3. If adding chocolate chips, candy bits, caramel sauce or liqueur, add them at the end and only churn a few moments more to combine.

 Keywords: homemade ice cream, custard ice cream, ice cream ingredients, vanilla ice cream, vanilla sauce, ice cream recipe